Skip to main content

 2. Navigate to localhost:3000/settings

-3. Select your database and enter your credentials
+3. Select your data source, name it, and enter required credentials

 Evidence will save your credentials locally, and run a test query to confirm that it can connect.